Daniel J. Saunders

 Hullo there!
 I’m Daniel Saunders; and I’m a fan of board games and video games alike.
 My passion is to discover what makes games truly fun and engaging to play.

 For five years I studied design, art and a teeny-tiny bit of programming for games in full-time education, eventually finding a passion for game design that has stuck with me since.
-I’ve met many folks who have inspired my way of working, from industry newcomers to veterans, all of whom continue to absolutely fascinating and fantastic to talk to.
+I’ve met many folks who have inspired my way of working, from industry newcomers to veterans alike.
 I’m keen to stay involved by attending games industry events and participating in educational talks and events.

 When I’m not dedicating time to the playing and making of video games, I spend time keeping fit and healthy at the gym.
 As an avid fan of powerlifting and strongman, I’m inspired to stay strong and to take care of my health.
 Alongside this, I also like to spend time with friends playing tabletop RPGs and board games, running bi-weekly sessions.